anjanaanilkumar1289/iCOMIC_doc/docs/walkthrough.md

 2. MultiQC
 	MultiQC is a modular tool to aggregate results from bioinformatics analyses across multiple samples into a single report.
 It collects numerical stats from different modules enabling the user to track the behavior of the data in an efficient manner.
 3. Cutadapt
 	Cutadapt is a trimming tool that enables the user to remove adapter and primer sequences in an error-tolerant manner.
 It can also aid in demultiplexing, filtering and modification of single-end and paired-end reads.
 Essential parameters for the tool are listed below.
+The detailed list of parameters of the tool are available in [Cutadapt documentation](https://cutadapt.readthedocs.io/en/stable/guide.html#adapter-types).

 #